 - Do you consider multiculturalism in your hiring decision-making?

-These questions are only just the beginning to a whole plethora of questions you could ask.
+These questions are only just the beginning of a whole plethora of questions you could ask.
 Remember to stay focused on what will make you feel like you can thrive.
 So go ahead, ask these, develop more of your own, and be brave enough to interview the interviewer!